Ancient Riches of Sudan’s Nubian Desert

 Dates & Prices

 11/13/24 – 11/24/24

 Custom Trips offered September–February

-Please check back for 2019 pricing
+Please check back for 2024 trip pricing.

 Custom Trips: Please call for individually tailored recommendations and pricing.

 - Services of GeoEx’s in-house air reservations team

 - All accommodations

 - Most meals

 - Bottled water at included meals and while sightseeing